About us

 Melbourne Cycling was founded on Meetup in 2008 and still going strong.
 We organise recreational bike rides several times a week around Melbourne and beyond, thanks to our volunteer leaders, and all for free*

-- *Members can voluntarily donate $5 annually if you wish to offset our expenses which are mostly the fee that Meetup charges to the Organiser.
+- *Members are welcome to voluntarily donate $10 once a year if you wish to offset our expenses which are mostly the fee that Meetup charges to the Organiser.
 (That charge was $A550, including GST plus an Int'l Visa credit card fee, in January '25 )

-- See down below how to pay, thanks.
+- See down below how to pay, please.

-We lead group rides along metropolitan roads and bike paths and sometimes travel further out of town for country road-rides, rail trails and weekends away.
+The number and variety of rides varies including road-rides along metropolitan roads, groups on bike paths and sometimes further out of town for country road-rides, rail trails and weekends away.

 Please scroll our Past Meetups page for an insight into what we've been doing lately or browse the Calendar for past and future events.
 New rides are announced to members by email and iPhone and Android apps and also show in the Notifications page so you can RSVP Yes to reserve a place .
 (No need to respond with "No" unless cancelling your attendance )